section-engineering-education/engineering-education/articles/laravel-8-new-features/index.md

 * Tailwind CSS Framework with Blade Template
 * Authentication

-## Requirements
+### Requirements

 This tutorial assumes that you have basic skills in PHP and HTML.
-If you're starting to learn Laravel, you're in the right place to explore the fantastic features in Laravel 8.x.
+If you're starting to learn Laravel, you're in the right place.
+This tutorial will help you explore the fantastic features in Laravel 8.x.

-## Installation
+### Installation

 To get started with Laravel, you have two options.
 * Using Laravel Homestead as your local development environment.